polentadb/polenta-db-nodejs/README.md

-# polenta-nodejs-db
+# Polenta DB

-polenta-db - in-memory database
+Polenta DB is an in-memory database.

-implemented in NodeJs - HTTP protocol version
+This version is implemented in NodeJS, and uses HTTP as communication protocol between clients and server.

 # Docker